John Dingell: Tenure

-An avid sportsman and hunter, he strongly opposed gun control, and was a former board member of the National Rifle Association.
+An avid sportsman and hunter, he strongly opposed gun control, and was a former board member of the National Rifle Association of America.
 For many years, Dingell received an A+ rating from the NRA.
 Dingell helped make firearms exempt from the 1972 Consumer Product Safety Act so that the Consumer Product Safety Commission had no authority to recall defective guns.
 Dingell's wife, Representative Debbie Dingell, introduced legislation in 2018 to remove this exemption from the law.

 Michael Barone wrote of Dingell in 2002:

+Dingell was Dean of the House of Representatives from 1995 to 2015.

 On December 15, 2005, on the floor of the House, Dingell read a poem sharply critical of, among other things, Fox News, Bill O'Reilly, and the so-called "War on Christmas".
 Along with John Conyers, in April 2006, Dingell brought an action against George W. Bush and others alleging violations of the Constitution in the passing of the Deficit Reduction Act of 2005.
 The case (Conyers v.
 Bush) was ultimately dismissed for lack of standing.

-After winning re-election in 2008 for his 28th consecutive term, Dingell surpassed Whitten's record for having the longest tenure in the House on February 11, 2009.
+After winning re-election in 2008 for his 28th consecutive term, Dingell surpassed the record for having the longest tenure in the history of the House of Representatives on February 11, 2009.
 In honor of the record, Michigan Governor Jennifer Granholm declared February 11, 2009, to be John Dingell Day.

-On June 7, 2013, Dingell became the longest serving member of Congress, surpassing the late Senator Robert Byrd's combined House and Senate service of 20,995 days.
-By the time Dingell retired on January 3, 2015, he had served 21,571 days in Congress, all of it in the House of Representatives.
+Dingell was one of the final two World War II veterans to have served in Congress; the other was Texas Representative Ralph Hall.

-As of January 3, 2015, Dingell had served with 2,453 different U.S. Representatives in his career.
+Dingell left office on January 3, 2015.
+As of that date, Dingell had served with 2,453 different U.S. Representatives in his career.
+Dingell served in Congress for more than 59 years, retiring as the longest-tenured member of Congress in the history of the United States.
+His wife, Debbie Dingell, successfully ran to succeed him in the 2014 election.